lukateras/python-fraudrecord/README.md

 - type `Reliability`

-  Result reliability measurement.
+  Reliability score.
 Decimal; either 0.0 (if there are no submitted reports) or between 1.0 and 10.0 with one digit after the decimal point.

 - type `ReportCode`